miklevin/Pipulate.com/software.md

     exec(command)
 ```

-And now for some awesome SO.
-It's similar to above, but we calculate the linear
+And now for some awesome SEO.
+It's similar to above, but we calculate the
-regression slope for every keyword and use that to choose which to show as the
+linear regression slope for every keyword and use that to choose which to show
-winners and losers, landing pages and such.
-This report can be used to know
+as the winners and losers, landing pages and such.
+This report can be used to
-where to defend, where to attack and where to pay the most attention during
+know where to defend, where to attack and where to pay the most attention
-site cleanups and migrations.
+during site cleanups and migrations.

-#### Calculating Slope & Drawing Linear Regression Lines
+#### Finding Your Site's Winners & Losers Through Linear Regression

 ```python
 import warnings